Mk-learning-python07/muthukrishnan.github.com/README.md

 - **ChatGPT**: 🤖 ChatGPT helped me generate content and provided technical support to ensure a seamless development process.
 - **GitHub Pages**: 🌐 Hosted via **GitHub Pages**, making the website easily accessible and publicly available.
 - **FontAwesome**: 🎨 Used for social media icons in the footer section.
+- **Google Analytics**: 📊 **Google Analytics** is used to track website traffic and user interactions, providing insights into how the site is being used to improve the user experience.

 ## 🚀 Getting Started